cogstat/cogstat_user_documentation/Behavioral-data-diffusion-analysis.md

 - Error
   - Either erroneous trials should be coded as 1, and correct trials should be coded as 0, or (new in v2.4) erroneous trials should be coded as 0, and correct trials should be coded as 1.
 - Reaction time
-  - It is critical that the time should be measured in seconds, or (new in v2.4) in milliseconds, but not in other units, otherwise the recovered parameters will be incorrect.
+  - It is critical that the time should be measured in seconds or (new in v2.4) in milliseconds, but not in other units; otherwise, the recovered parameters will be incorrect.
   - (Up to v2.3) It is recommended to remove trials with outliers.
-(New in v2.4) Trials with longer than 2.5 sec responses are removed before the analysis.
+(New in v2.4) Trials with responses longer than 2.5 sec are removed before the analysis.

 For example, the data should look like this: